Shantang3/ACE-CPT-Notes/Personal Notes/Chr8.md

 ![IMG_1038](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/38edd3d0-85d2-4b60-a285-13ca00ce1774)

-- Intensity: by HR, Rating of perceived exertion (RPE), VO2 or metabolic equivalents (METs), caloric expenditure, talk test and HR at 1st ventilatory threshold (VT1), blood lactate and HR at VT2, etc.
+- Intensity (the most difficult variable of the exercise program to represent quantitatively): by HR, Rating of perceived exertion (RPE), VO2 or metabolic equivalents (METs), caloric expenditure, talk test and HR at 1st ventilatory threshold (VT1), blood lactate and HR at VT2, etc.

 * Maximal HR (MHR) = (220-AGE) with 12 bmp standard deviations (Fox, Naughton, Haskell); MHR = 206.9 - 0.69 * Age (Gellish); influenced by genetics, exercise modality, medications, body size (usually higher in smaller individuals), altitude, age (generally decreases by 1-bpm each year)

 * Targeted HR (THR) = HRR * %intensity + RHR, where HRR=MHR-RHR

-* VO2 and metabolic equivalent: minimal improvement in VO2 max threshold: 40/50% of VO2 max and VO2R
+* VO2 and metabolic equivalent (METs): minimal improvement in VO2 max threshold - 40/50% of VO2 max and VO2R.
+Requires measured VO2 for the most accurate programming; limited in programming by knowledge of METs for given activities; relative MET ranges for programming are population-based nut individual specific.

 * Caloric expenditure

-* VT1 and VT2: talk comfortably below VT1 in zone 1; cannot talk comfortably avove V2 in some .
+* VT1 and VT2: talk comfortably below VT1 in zone 1; cannot talk comfortably avove V2 in some.

-- Duration (time)
+* !
+Talk test: based on actual changes in ventilation due to physiological adaptations to increasing intensity; very easy for practical measurement; no equipment needed; can easily be taught to clients; allows for personalized programming.

+* Rating of perceived exertion (RPE): subjective.

+- Duration (time): the most appropriate variable to manipulate initially when progressing a program.

 - Type: equipment-based cardio exercise, circuit training, outdoor exercise, water exercise

 - Exercise progression: SAID principle: specific adaptation to imposed demands

 - A FITT for reducing sedentary time: frequency (break every 1-2 hours) - intensity (light-intensity during break) - time (avoid 2-hour setting and 5-10 min break) - type (light-intensity such as household task.
+More specific suggestions: set a timer to get up and move once every 90 minutes, take regular stretch breaks, hold walking meetings whenever possible, rely less on electronic communication and visit coworkers face-to-face, and walk for an additional 10 minutes at lunch.

 ![IMG_1039](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/201a5382-7aa3-4969-bb6c-99260891000d)